10 Steps to a Healthy Menopause Journey

 Resistance training is important for bone health, but keep in mind that high-intensity exercise may put further strain on the adrenals and may lead to adrenal fatigue.

 Set & stick to nightly routines.
+Same time to bed and same time to rise, even on weekends.

-Increase intake of melatonin-producing foods (chicken, turkey, cherries, oats, bananas)
+Increase intake of melatonin-producing foods (chicken, turkey, cherries, oats, bananas).

 Try reading, taking a bath and sleep in a very dark, cool room.